strategy-coach/spry/support/assurance/e2e-prime/README.md

       [JMESPath](https://github.com/cloudydeno/jmespath)) or similar to allow
       defining "tables" and JMESPath _searches_ which place files into `spry.d/view/<table>.auto.json` and then this JSON can be used by SQLPage.
-- [ ] Add JSON Schema generator for each JSON passed through env to CapExecs and ensure that env has location of schema for validation, etc.
+- [ ] Add JSON Schema generator for each JSON passed through env to Foundries and ensure that env has location of schema for validation, etc.
-- [ ] Add an optional SQLite state database for CapExecs to use all the annotations and other stateful information during a build.
+- [ ] Add an optional SQLite state database for Foundries to use all the annotations and other stateful information during a build.
 - [ ] Add `lint` CLI command to check if `page` types have typical includes (shell, etc.)